SthitPragya/Paypal-Product-Managment/README.md

 | stuff | Items sold by the Brand |

 Each brand has it's unique ID and they have a list of stuff they manufacture.
+They can decide which items they manufacture which can be sold by seller.

 #### orders